 - For the 2017 review year, faculty who held their current rank in Fall 2016, and received a satisfactory rating (3.0 or above) on the 2016 annual review, will undergo a comprehensive review if their last names begin with N – Z. Beginning with the 2017 review year, they will alternate between abridged and comprehensive review.

-- For the 2017 review year, all faculty who held their current rank in Fall 2016, and received an unsatisfactory rating (less than 3.0) on the 2016 annual review, will undergo either a comprehensive or intensive review, to be determined by the unit leader.
+- For the 2017 review year, all faculty who held their current rank in Fall 2016, and received an unsatisfactory rating (less than 3.0) on the 2016 annual review, will undergo either a comprehensive or intensive review.

 Faculty and Unit Leader Requested Exceptions